maxfierrog/twitter/README.md

 # Project 2 - Twitter

-Twitter is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+Twitter is a basic app to read and compose tweets using the [Twitter API](https://apps.twitter.com/).

-Time spent: 18 hours spent in total

 ## User Stories

 The following **core** features are completed:

-**A user should**

 - [X] See an app icon in the home screen and a styled launch screen
 - [X] Be able to log in using their Twitter account